Mark A. Sheridan, Ph.D., Vice Provost for Graduate and Postdoctoral Affairs Dean, Graduate School

 - The applicant must have been in good standing in all schools attended at final matriculation.

-- If admitted, a student will be required to submit official transcripts from all colleges/universities attended by the 12th class day of the term to which the student is admitted.
+- If admitted, a student will be required to submit official transcripts from each degree-awarding post-secondary college/university attended by the 12th class day of the term to which the student is admitted.
+All degrees earned must appear on an official transcript.
+If a domestic applicant received a university-level degree from a non-US college/university, an official diploma or degree certificate will be required for that degree.
+Diplomas are required only if an applicant is admitted and are not required for application evaluation purposes.

 - Resident Alien Card—Immigrant Permanent Residents must provide a copy of the front and back of their Resident Alien Card.
 Applicants with pending applications for permanent residency may submit alternative documentation; for a list of alternative documentation please email email@example.com.